dmo9000/ansiutils/README.md

     ./tdftool ../THEDRAWFONTS/DUNGEON2.TDF HELLO | iconv -f CP437 -t UTF8

-To display them on Windows there seems to be a few solutions:
+To display them on Windows there seems to be a few solutions, although I haven't tested these yet:

     https://github.com/peteri/Ansi-Cat

     https://github.com/adoxa/ansicon/

-And of course you should be able to load them into PabloDraw as an .ANS file.
+And of course you should be able to load them into PabloDraw as an .ANS file, or use the output from iconv.

 This utility can render over 1,000 of them, although the accuracy of the results has not been completely verified.
 I'm working on resolving the issues with the ~120